thegetty/lod-gateway/README.md

 ## Functionality and Routes

 Legend:
 "base_url" - application url (e.g. https://data.getty.edu)
 "ns" - namespace.
 Different for every LOD Gateway instance (e.g. "museum/collection")
+"entity_type" - Entity type of the record.
+Can be an alias of an RDF type (e.g. "object" for Human Made Object)

 #### base_url/ns/health

 Returns OK if application is running and data base is accessible.
 Also checks Neptune health for instances that have ["PROCESS_NEPTUNE"] flag = "True".
 If one of the components not running, Error 500 retuned.